kullrich/orthomap/docs/tutorials/orthofinder.rst

 .. note::
    The <OrthoFinder name> is not the common species name but the sequence (FASTA file) name used to start OrthoFinder.
+   You can see the sequence names used by OrthoFinder in the header of either the <Orthogroups.GeneCount.tsv> or <Orthogroups.tsv> file.

 Install OrthoFinder
 -------------------